Skip to main content

 Here are some clues on how this enrichment will handle some exceptional cases:

-• if provided JSONPath is invalid - all events attempted to being enriched will be sent to enriched/bad
+• If the provided JSONPath is invalid - all events attempting to be enriched will be sent to enriched/bad

-• if more than one context (derived or custom) matches schemaCriterion - first one will be picked, no matter if following have higher SchemaVer
+• If more than one context (derived or custom) matches schemaCriterion - the first one will be picked, even if the following have higher SchemaVer

-• if input's value found more than in one sources - last one will be picked, so try to put more precise input last (for example to get longitude/latitude pair use data from IP Lookup enrichment first and GPS-derived longitude/latitude second)
+• If the input's value is found in more than one source - the last one will be picked, so try to put the more precise input last (for example to get longitude/latitude pair use data from IP Lookup enrichment first and GPS-derived longitude/latitude second)

-• if any of input key wasn't found - HTTP request won't be sent and new context won't be derived, but event will be processed as usual
+• If any of the input key wasn't found - the HTTP request won't be sent and a new context won't be derived, but the event will be processed as usual

-• if output's JSONPath wasn't found - event will be sent to enriched/bad bucket
+• If the output's JSONPath wasn't found - the event will be sent to enriched/bad bucket

-• if server returned any non-successful response or timed-out - event will be sent to enriched/bad bucket
+• If the server returned any non-successful response or timed-out - the event will be sent to enriched/bad bucket

-• if server response returned JSON which invalidated by schema provided in output - event will be sent to shredded/bad
+• If the server response returned JSON which is invalidated by the schema provided in the output - the event will be sent to shredded/bad

-• if input JSONPath will match non-primitive value in context or unstructured event, enrichment will try to stringify it.
-Array will be concatenated with commas, null will be transformed to string "null", object will be just stringified and will inevitable result in invalid URL
+• If the input JSONPath will match a non-primitive value in context or unstructured event, the enrichment will try to stringify it.
+An array will be concatenated with commas, null will be transformed to string "null", an object will be stringified and will result in invalid URL

 Data generated